 Organic pesticides:

-Microbial - e.g., BT, a protein produced by the bacterium Bacillus thuringiensis which has insecticidal activity against caterpillars (and other insects depending on the bacterial subspecies).
-Aside from the target pest species, BT is non-toxic to wildlife and humans, and like botanicals it degrades rapidly in sunlight and water.
-Other examples include Beauveria bassiana, an entomopathogenic fungus that colonizes pests like caterpillars and aphids.
-All of the microbes that we use as pesticides are naturally-occurring and were isolated from soils or plants in nature.
+As of Fall 2024, thanks to cover crop residue and insectary strips, the only thing we're still needing to spray is Bt for caterpillars.
+BT is a protein produced by the soil bacterium Bacillus thuringiensis which has insecticidal activity against caterpillars (and other insects depending on the bacterial subspecies).
+Aside from the target pest species, BT is non-toxic to other insects, wildlife and humans, and like other microbial and botanical biopesticides degrades rapidly in sunlight and water.
+The exact product name is "Agree" by Certis.

 Bare soil production: